NoroffFEU/html-css-course-assignment-H-chai/README.md

 - The website should be responsive and look good at every screen size with no horizontal scrollbars.
 - Each page should have a unique 'meta name="description"', 'title', 'h1'.
 - The site should be WCAG compliant, and accessibility should be taken into account.

+#### Client

+An online shop selling men's and women’s rain jackets.
+They are designed for a range of different outdoor activities that enrich people's lives.

+- Slogan: "Pushing the Comfort Zone"
+- Target: Men and women aged 30 to 50 whose interests are: being outdoors, hiking, exploring, skiing, camping, canoeing
+- Unique selling points: The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types ensuring customers are comfortable whatever adventure they go on.

 ## Built with